Haitian Creole: Origins

-Haitian Creole contains elements from both the Romance group of Indo-European languages through its superstrate, French, as well as influences from African languages.
+Haitian Creole contains elements from both the Romance group of Indo-European languages through its superstrate, French, as well as significant influences from African languages.
 There are many theories on the formation of the Haitian Creole language.

 One theory estimates that Haitian Creole developed between 1680 and 1740.
 During the 17th century, French and Spanish colonizers produced tobacco, cotton, and sugar cane on the island.
 Throughout this period, the population was made of roughly equal numbers of engagés (white workers), gens de couleur libres (free people of colour) and slaves.
 The economy shifted more decisively into sugar production about 1690, just before the French colony of Saint-Domingue was officially recognized in 1697.
 The sugar crops needed a much larger labor force, which led to an increase in slave trafficking.
 In the 18th century an estimated 800,000 West Africans were enslaved and brought to Saint-Domingue.
 As the slave population increased, the proportion of French-speaking colonists decreased.

 Many African slaves in the colony had come from Niger-Congo-speaking territory, and particularly speakers of Kwa languages, such as Gbe from West Africa and the Central Tano languages, and Bantu languages from Central Africa.
 Singler suggests that the number of Bantu speakers decreased while the number of Kwa speakers increased, with Gbe being the most dominant group.
 The first fifty years of Saint‑Domingue's sugar boom coincided with emergent Gbe predominance in the French Caribbean.
 In the interval during which Singler hypothesizes the language evolved, the Gbe population was around 50% of the kidnapped enslaved population.

 Classical French (français classique) and langues d'oïl (Norman, Poitevin and Saintongeais dialects, Gallo and Picard) were spoken during the 17th and 18th centuries in Saint‑Domingue, as well as in New France and French West Africa.
 Slaves lacked a common means of communication and as a result would try to learn French to communicate with one another, though most were denied a formal education.
 With the constant trafficking and enslavement of Africans, the language became increasingly distinct from French.
 The language was also picked up by other members of the community and became used by the majority of those born in what is now Haiti.